-Should this happen, we will have to shut off your power for safety reasons.
-Before we can turn the power back on, we must first ask you to please have a licensed electrician repair the masthead, as it belongs to you and is not part of Avista's electric system equipment.
+If your masthead is ever damaged, we may have to shut off your power for safety reasons.
+Before we can turn the power back on, we must first ask you to have a licensed electrician make the repairs, as the masthead is not part of Avista's electric system equipment (see below).